 Learners who do not plan to work for an advanced degree or a graduate certificate may be admitted as non-degree learners.
-Non-degree learners need special approval from the appropriate academic administrator prior to enrolling in their first course.
-A maximum of 12 non-degree graduate credits may be earned.
+Non-degree learners need special approval from the appropriate academic administrator prior to enrolling in their first course and evidence of a conferred bachelor degree.
+A maximum of 12 nondegree graduate credits may be earned.
 A non-degree seeking learner who later wishes to enter a degree program or apply their course work to a graduate certificate must undergo the full application and admission review process.